-Below is a list of Frequently Asked Questions broken down by each user type.
+Below is a list of Frequently Asked Questions arranged by students, instructors, and administrators.

 Don’t see what you’re looking for?
 Please feel free to contact us directly at firstname.lastname@example.org.

 Course feedback is the primary method on campus for faculty to hear from students about their course experience.
 Course feedback forms typically include questions that ask students to share their opinions about certain aspects of the course e.g., the syllabus or instructor feedback) using a survey scale (strongly disagree -> strongly agree), as well as questions that students you to comment further (e.g., what parts of the course were most valuable and what could be changed).
 Faculty may use student feedback to modify their course content, change their pedagogical approach, and inform their strategies for improving their courses.
 Academic departments and schools/colleges use course feedback data to determine course offerings and when instructors are being considered for tenure and/or promotion.

 How do I know if my feedback is confidential?

 The feedback you provide remains confidential and no identifying information is recorded or distributed on the reports that are generated.
 Aggregate results of all student course feedback are available to instructors after grades have been submitted.